 - Minor adjustments to the street network on Schedule E of this Secondary Plan will not require an amendment to this Secondary Plan provided the general intent and purpose of the Secondary Plan is maintained and the City is satisfied that the role and function of such streets are maintained.
-Additions or deletions to a Minor Collector street which has less than two points of intersection with the external road network, except for the potential street crossing the TCPL driveway, can be modified without amendment to this Secondary Plan, subject to the satisfaction of the City In areas, where streets cross or abut Core Features , the design may be modified to minimize impacts on the Core Features including a reduced right-of- way width, replacement of sidewalks with a Multi-Use Recreational Trail, and use of a rural cross section.
-At the detailed design and implementation stage, minor modifications may be made to the design and alignment of Minor Collector streets. - The Minor Collector streets identified on Schedule E of this Secondary Plan, provide important linkages and thoroughfares within Block 41.
-Minor Collector street rights-of- way shall be 24.0 metres wide and designed to accommodate moderate and low volumes of traffic respectively and will be the focus of active transportation facilities.
+In areas, where streets cross or abut Core Features, the design may be modified to minimize impacts on the Core Features including a reduced right-of-way width, replacement of sidewalks with a Multi-Use Recreational Trail, and use of a rural cross section.
+At the detailed design and implementation stage, minor modifications may be made to the design and alignment of Minor Collector streets.
+The removal of Minor Collector streets or sections of a Minor Collector street are not permitted. - The Minor Collector streets identified on Schedule E of this Secondary Plan, provide important linkages and thoroughfares within Block 41.
+Minor Collector street rights-of-way shall be 24.0 metres wide and designed to accommodate moderate and low volumes of traffic respectively and will be the focus of active transportation facilities.
 Development abutting Minor Collector streets shall consolidate vehicular accesses wherever possible and be designed to minimize conflicts with active transportation modes, and to avoid negative impacts on traffic movement. - Final alignment and design of the Minor Collector streets will be completed in accordance with the City's geometric design standards through the Block Plan approval process in accordance with Section 10.1 of VOP 2010. - The final location, configuration, width, and alignment of public streets shall be determined through the Block Plan, Environmental Assessment, and development approval processes, subject to the recommendations of the NVNCTMP and traffic impact studies prepared by individual applicants. - Public streets shall be developed in consideration of safe access for all users. - 3.
 An appropriate Environmental Assessment or the necessary technical environmental studies as required, to the satisfaction of the appropriate approval authorities, to implement the street network will be carried out for transportation infrastructure related to the crossing of environmental features.
 In addition, a number of potential street routes/alignments and active transportation connections have been identified in Block 41 on Schedule E of this Secondary Plan, which require an Environmental Assessment or the necessary technical environmental studies as required, to the satisfaction of the appropriate approval authorities to assess the alternatives and confirm the alignment of proposed street(s). - 4.
 The Teston Road Municipal Class Environmental Assessment ("MCEA") between Pine Valley Drive and Weston Road reviewed current and future transportation needs for Teston Road.
 The MCEA recommended the widening of Teston Road from two to four lanes and the elimination of a jog at the Pine Valley Drive and Teston Road intersection.
-For the alignment of the Pine Valley Drive and Teston Road intersection the Teston Road EA shall be referenced. - 5.
-Road crossings of TCPL's rights-of way shall be minimized, and subject to review and approval by TCPL pursuant to the Canadian Energy Regulator Act.
-Roads parallel to TCPL's rights-of-way shall be located a minimum of 7m from the edge of the rights-of way, unless otherwise agreed to by TCPL.
+For the alignment of the Pine Valley Drive and Teston Road intersection the Teston Road EA shall be referenced.